 Find out if you're a Southern Water customer, check your water quality, or explore our interactive map to see what's going on in your area

-In late 2014, we completed a £20 million project to reduce the risk of sewer flooding in parts of Portsmouth and Southsea.
+We've completed a £20 million project to reduce the risk of sewer flooding in parts of Portsmouth and Southsea.

 Portsmouth was one of the first cities in the UK to have a dedicated sewer network.
 It was built during the Victorian age, when sewers were designed to take both rainwater and wastewater from people’s homes.